 YMMV: Final Fantasy X-2

 Angst?
 What Angst?: Gippal has considerably less angst about his past than the other three Crimson Squad members.
 He isn't as traumatized like the others by the events, but you can tell from his actions that there was a lesson learned.
-And he's the only one who actually acknowledges Paine when he meets her - he excitedly says "you!" but plays along when she pretends they've never met.
+He's the only one who acknowledges Paine when he meets her - he excitedly says "you!" but plays along when she pretends they've never met.

 Anticlimax Boss: Vegnagun, which can be taken down almost effortlessly if the characters' levels are above average.
 Then, the Final Boss is a piece of cake in comparison and has unoriginal movements.